-Arkansas alum Dowell Loggains begins his first season as tight ends coach for the Razorbacks in 2021 after spending 16 years in the NFL primarily as a quarterbacks coach, including seven seasons as an offensive coordinator.
+Arkansas alum Dowell Loggains serves as tight ends coach for the Razorbacks after spending 16 years in the NFL primarily as a quarterbacks coach, including seven seasons as an offensive coordinator.
 From 2010-20, he was either an offensive coordinator or quarterbacks coach.
 From 2010-20, he was either an offensive coordinator or quarterbacks coach for the Tennessee Titans, Cleveland Browns, Chicago Bears, Miami Dolphins or New York Jets.

 Before joining the Jets, Loggains oversaw a Miami offense that averaged 4.68 yards per rush, the NFL’s ninth-best mark.
 The Dolphins also ranked second in the league with 14 passing touchdowns of 20+ yards.
 Additionally, he helped running back Kenyan Drake become one of just nine players in the league to register at least four rushing and receiving touchdowns while producing over 1,000 total yards.